SHIFTECH-AFRICA/smsales-api-docs/index.md

 * The [SMSALES](https://smsales.co.ke) API only accepts the Content-Type: application/json & Accept: application/json

 ### How To Get Started
-* To make an API call, you will need to authenticate your app.
-We have provided an OAuth API for you to generate an access token, we support Authorization grant type.
-To authorize your API call to the OAuth API, you will need a Basic Auth over HTTPS authorization token.
+* To make an API call, you must authenticate your app.
+We have provided an OAuth API for you to generate an access token, we support the Authorization grant type.
+You will need a Basic Auth over HTTPS authorization token to authorize your API call to the OAuth API.
+* Get the Postman collection from [API ENDPOINTS](https://alphabet.nyc3.cdn.digitaloceanspaces.com/shared/smsales/smsales-postman-collection.json)

 #### Generating Access Token <span style="color:green"><kbd>GET</kbd></span>